Why You Should Consider Becoming a Charity Trustee

 But don’t let the fact that it’s unpaid deter you.
 It’s such an amazing experience being able to shape the direction of a charity—just think about how rewarding it is when you actually see all your work yielding positive results!

-First and foremost, trustees make the crucial decisions.
-They have oversite over the charity’s activities, funds and future—in other words, they’re in charge of the charity’s affairs.
+First and foremost, charity trustees make the crucial decisions.
+They have oversight of the charity’s activities, funds and future—in other words, they’re in charge of the charity’s affairs.

 Some of these responsibilities can include: